Sep 14, 2023Preparing Your Employees for Open Enrollment

-Group health plan sponsors must provide Medicare Part D creditable coverage notices prior to October 15th, the start date of the Medicare annual enrollment period for Part D, Prescription Drug coverage.
-The enrollment period is October 15th – December 7th.
-The October 15th deadline applies for all group health plan sponsors that offer prescription drug benefits, regardless of plan year, plan size, employer size, grandfather status, or whether the plan is insured or self-funded.
+Group health plan sponsors must provide Medicare Part D creditable coverage notices prior to October 15th, the start date of the Medicare annual enrollment period for Medicare Part D (Prescription Drug coverage).
+The enrollment period for Medicare Part D is October 15th – December 7th.
+The October 15th deadline for distributing the Notice applies for all group health plan sponsors that offer prescription drug benefits, regardless of plan year, plan size, employer size, grandfather status, or whether the plan is fully insured or self-funded.

 The purpose of the disclosure is to inform Medicare beneficiaries of whether the employer’s drug coverage is expected to provide coverage comparable to the Medicare Part D prescription drug coverage.
 Medicare-eligible employees should keep the creditable coverage notice for future reference.
 If a Medicare-eligible employee or dependent becomes eligible for Part D and decides not to enroll because he or she has employer-sponsored coverage, a creditable coverage notice allows them to enroll in Part D later without being charged a higher premium.
 For individuals enrolled in a non-creditable drug plan, failure to enroll in Part D when first eligible will result in higher premium if they enroll in Part D later.

 There are different versions of the required disclosure depending on whether the group health plan the participant is enrolled in is considered creditable coverage or not.

 If you offer Anthem group health coverage, click here to see a list of their plans and identify which version of the notice to send.
 Many plan sponsors customize the Model Medicare Part D Notices provided by the Centers for Medicare and Medicaid Services (CMS) to provide plan participants with information specific to their situation.

 The Notice of Creditable Coverage must be distributed to all individuals enrolled in an employer’s group health plan that fall within one of the following categories: